shivanshu3/strip-js/README.md

 - Removes attributes such as "onclick", "onerror", etc. which contain JavaScript code
 - Removes "href" attributes which contain JavaScript code

-An example use case of this module is to sanitize HTML emails before displaying them in a browser to prevent cross-site scripting.
+An example use case of this module is to sanitize HTML emails before displaying them in a browser to prevent cross-site scripting attacks.

 ## Installation
 `npm install strip-js`